- Events Calendar

 - The Library offers Wireless Internet access as a courtesy to our customers.
-If you're having trouble connecting, consult our Wifi troubleshooting tips.

 - All Library rules and policies apply to Wireless Internet access from our branches.
 The Library reserves the right to deny wireless access to customers violating our policies.
 Please view our Acceptable Use Policy.

 - The Library is not responsible for customer possessions that are lost, stolen or damaged.

 - Customers are responsible for understanding how to enable wireless connections on their own computers.
 Staff will not be able to physically handle customer computers or assist with configuring wireless access.
 The Library does not guarantee wireless connectivity.

 - The Library does not guarantee the availability of AC outlets for customer equipment.

 - The Library is not responsible for customer files, disks, and email accounts or for the security or privacy of online communications.
 The Library is not responsible for viruses, malicious code or any other outcome resulting from customer Internet activity.

 - The library does not offer printing services to wireless customers.

 - The following protocol ports are open to wifi users:

 - tcp 8080